xuankimtran/docs-1/pages/katalon-studio/docs/android-sample-prj.md

 permalink: katalon-studio/docs/android-sample-prj.html
 ---

-This sample demonstrates fundamental Android testing in Katalon Studio.
+This sample demonstrates Android testing fundamentals in Katalon Studio.

 The Application Under Test (AUT) is the `APIDemos.apk` application.
 You can learn more about mobile testing in this document: [Introduction to mobile testing](https://docs.katalon.com/katalon-studio/docs/katalon_mobile_recorder_introduction.html#mobile-recorder).